-One of the associates of Earl Marlowe (the voodoo man featured in my Voodoo Spellbook) was Sherpa J. Earl didn’t like him much and said of him: “Sherpa J was one of the nastiest, most dishonourable people you could ever have the misfortune to meet.”
+One of the associates of my voodoo mentor Earl Marlowe (featured in my Voodoo Spellbook) was Sherpa J. Earl didn’t like him much and said of him: “Sherpa J was one of the nastiest, most dishonourable people you could ever have the misfortune to meet.”

 Sherpa J worked out of Nevada in the 1970s and specialized in curses, most notably death curses.